Opinion | Americans still need pandemic aid. Trump is ensuring they’ll get nothing.

 Mr. Trump’s position would be legitimate, even admirable, given its political costs, if based on some issue of higher principle.
 That is not what’s going on, though.
 The president’s main objection, and that of his party, is that Ms. Pelosi is demanding too much money for state and local governments, which Republicans call “a blue state bailout.”
 Mr. Trump derided Ms. Pelosi for wanting to “take care of Democrat failed, high crime, Cities and States.”

-In truth, the coronavirus has had the same general effect on all states, well-run and otherwise: It has cost them revenue while forcing them to spend more.
+In truth, the novel coronavirus has had the same general effect on all states, well-run and otherwise: It has cost them revenue while forcing them to spend more.
 This is not a case of “moral hazard.”
 What’s more, economic research suggests that federal support for state and local budgets stimulates overall economic growth more effectively than many other forms of spending during recessions, in part because it enables jurisdictions to keep taxes down while continuing to employ police, firefighters, sanitation workers and teachers.
 (States and localities have already been forced to lay off 1.2 million people since February.)
 The economic fate of all states in the union is ultimately intertwined.
 Casting the issue as an attempted raid on Texas and Florida by New York and California is not just economically illiterate but also politically divisive — unconscionably so.

 No doubt Ms. Pelosi’s initial “ask” for state and local aid — nearly $1 trillion — was too high when she first put it into a House bill five months ago.
 Yet the National Governors Association, a bipartisan group, had called for $500 billion in April, and Mr. Trump’s own negotiator, Treasury Secretary Steven Mnuchin, had recently been willing to accept $250 billion in a previous round of talks.
 Clearly the wrong answer would be “nothing,” but by quitting the negotiations now, Mr. Trump may have ensured that that is what the American people get.